glm-tools/pyglmnet/paper/paper.md

            glm.predict(X)
 ```

 As a result of this compatibility, ``scikit-learn`` tools for building pipelines, cross-validation and grid search can be reused by Pyglmnet users.
-Pyglmnet has already been used in a number of published research investigations
+Pyglmnet has already been used in published work
-`[@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern]`
+`[@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern]`.
 It is unit tested and includes documentation in the form of tutorials, docstrings and
 examples that are run through continuous integration.

 # Acknowledgements